IF1007/observable-api-gateway/README.md

 A Grafana service is automatically built on port 3000.
 It already contains a standard dashboard with all the detected microservices.

 #### Envoy
 A Envoy service is automatically built on port 8001.
+There you can perform the requests to the API routes.

 #### Jaegger
 A Jaegger dashboard will be up on port 16686.